-New Student Programs Offered in 2018
+New Student Programs Offered in 2022

 Alcohol/Drug Use and Abuse NCADA Students attended a presentation on reducing and preventing the harms of alcohol and other drug use through education, intervention, and advocacy.
 Sexual Assault and Bystander Intervention Safe Connections Safe Connections presented on reducing the impact and incidence of relationship violence and sexual assault through education, crisis intervention, counseling, and support services.
-Cup of Tea video Students were required to watch a video on consent, "ConsenTea," and had to answer questions on the impact the video had on them and their understanding of consent in relation to sexual activity.
-9/6/18 Title IX History - Lindenwood's Process Kelly Moyich, Title IX Coordinator Moyich presented a history on Title IX and Lindenwood's policy and process.
+Sexual Violence Awareness & Prevention Cup of Tea video Students were required to watch a video on consent, "ConsenTea," and had to answer questions on the impact the video had on them and their understanding of consent in relation to sexual activity.
+Title IX History - Lindenwood's Process Title IX Office A presentation on the history of Title IX and Lindenwood's policy and process.
 She also spoke on healthy relationships, bystander intervention, and consent.